Our Board of Governance ensures WHIN operates lawfully, ethically and in accordance with the purposes set out in our Constitution.

-Anita Trezona was elected to the Board in 2013.
+Anita Trezona (Treasurer of the Board) was elected to the Board in 2013.
 Anita has completed a Master of Public Health and is currently completing a PhD on health literacy and health systems at Deakin University.
 She has worked in policy and program roles for the Commonwealth Government, as well as in population health roles across the community sector.
 She is currently a Project Coordinator at the Inner North West Primary Care Partnership.
-Anita is the Chair of the WHIN Board and a member of the Strategic Plan Working Group.
+Anita is a member of the Business Development Advisory Group.

 Jennifer Arnold was elected to the Board in 2014.
-Jennifer has a Bachelor of Business and IT and over 18 years' experience in the risk, IT risk, auditing and consulting field.
+Jennifer has a Bachelor of Business and IT and over 18 years’ experience in the risk, IT risk, auditing and consulting field.
 She is currently employed as Head of Internal Audit Australia & New Zealand at Bupa.
 Prior to Bupa, Jennifer worked as a Risk Director at Ernst & Young.
-Jennifer is the chair of the Finance, Audit & Risk Management Sub-Committee and a member of the Business Development Working Group.
+Jennifer is a member of the Finance, Audit & Risk Management Sub-Committee.

 Siobhan Newman was appointed to the Board in 2015 as a representative from Community Health.
 After completing a Masters in Public Health, she has worked largely in the northern region in the community sector and has over twenty years’ experience, in both clinical and administrative roles.
 She is currently employed as the Manager of Quality and Integration at Darebin Community Health.
 Siobhan is a member of the Finance, Audit and Risk Management Sub-Committee.